bzyo/bzyo.github.io/_posts/2019-02-09-not-over-with-null.md

 ![alt text](../images/null/mona-modules.png)

 ## POP-POP-RETN
 Moving on we choose a PPR address to replace the C’s in our PoC and see if we can use it to return to our B’s (nSEH).
-We also need to remove the additional D’s and add a [:-1] to remove the null byte
+We also need to remove the additional D’s and add a [:-1] to remove the null byte<br>
 ![alt text](../images/null/poc1.png)

 Before running the updated PoC, we add a breakpoint at our PPR address